mattg9/Docx-Form-Processor/README.md

 # Cucumber Test Suite

 ## Introduction
 This repository contains a suite of Cucumber tests designed to validate the contents of a Word Document.
-Cucumber is a popular testing framework that supports Behavior Driven Development (BDD) and enables you to write test scenarios in a natural language format.

 ## Getting Started
 To get started with running the tests, follow these steps:
-1. **Clone the Repository**:
-git clone <repository_url>

-2. **Install Dependencies**:
+1. **Install Dependencies**:
-npm install
+npm install (packages)

-3. **Execute Tests**:
+2. **Execute Tests**:
 npm run test-cucumber